 (26A Candlemaker Row, Edinburgh EH1 2QE)

 In close proximity to the Elephant House is a Churchyard with a cemetery, which is the next stop on your Edinburgh Harry Potter tour.
 It is often speculated whether J.K Rowling spent time here or walked through here frequently as there are a few names which are similar to the characters we have grown fond of.

 In Greyfriars Kirkyard you will find the gravestones of Robert Potter, Tom Riddell and William McGonagall.
 Other gravestones with potential links include Elizabeth Moodie (Mad-Eye Moody?) and Margaret Louisa Scrymgeour Wedderburn (Rufus Scrimgeour, the Minister of Magic in the final Harry Potter book?)

 While it has never been confirmed by J.K Rowling, Victoria Street is suspected to be part of the inspiration behind Diagon Alley.
 The colourful, cobbled and winding street is not far from the Elephant House and runs adjacent to Candlemaker Row, a further road which will leave you feeling like you just walked through Diagon Alley.

 Along Victoria street, you will find various boutique stores and unsurprisingly a number of stores which sell Harry Potter themed memorabilia.
 You will even find a joke shop on Victoria Street, however, sadly, it is not run by the Weasleys.

-The Victoria Street part of Edinburgh’s Harry Potter trail is close to the Grassmarket area.
+The Victoria Street part of Edinburgh’s Harry Potter tour is close to the Grassmarket area.
 Every Saturday between 10 am – 2 pm a Farmer’s Market takes place where you can purchase area-sourced produce, meats & cheeses, plus baked goods and beer.
 It is not in anyway wizard themed but it is a nice addition to visit if following the self-guided Harry Potter tour on a Saturday.

 Nicolson’s Cafe (now known as Spoon)